-Selecting the Right Type of Industrial Wastewater Evaporator or Crystallizer
+Selecting the Right Industrial Wastewater Evaporator or Crystallizer

-There are four fundamental types of industrial evaporators and crystallizers used for wastewater treatment, brine management, or improving water reuse.
-Lower your risks and improve costs by understanding the trade-offs between the different evaporator types.
-When achieving zero liquid discharge, evaporators and crystallizers can be the right fit.
+Four fundamental types of industrial evaporators and crystallizers are used for wastewater treatment, brine management, or improving water reuse.
+Lower your risks and improve costs by understanding the trade-offs between the different evaporator types and choosing the right fit for achieving zero and minimal liquid discharge.

-- Before investing in an evaporator, reduce cost by maximizing recovery with upstream membrane systems.
+- Before investing in an evaporator or crystallizer, reduce costs by maximizing the freshwater recovery achieved by upstream membrane systems.

-- Understand the application and fit for the four different industrial evaporator types before deciding on the suitable technology for your project.
+- Understand the application and fit for different industrial evaporator/crystallizer types before deciding on the suitable technology for your project.

-- Protect your investment by engaging experts to help you prevent scale and corrosion, which diminish evaporator performance.
+- Protect your investment by engaging experts to help you prevent scale and corrosion, which diminishes evaporator performance.

 - Avoid extensive chemical pre-treatment, which drives up operating costs.

-Reverse osmosis systems are usually the most cost-effective water treatment solution.
-If the concentration of total dissolved solids (TDS) is less than 70,000 mg/L, even if you have reached scaling limits, you still have options to further utilize reverse osmosis and concentrate brines up to 130,000 mg/L. This will reduce your total cost by lowering the size of the downstream evaporator and the energy it consumes.
-To optimize your project economics, ensure you maximize the performance of your RO system before considering evaporators or other thermal treatment systems.
-Contact us for a project analysis.
+Reverse osmosis (RO) systems are usually the most cost-effective water treatment solution.
+If the concentration of total dissolved solids (TDS) is less than 70,000 mg/L, even if you have reached scaling limits, you still have options to further utilize RO and concentrate brines up to 130,000 mg/L. This will reduce your total costs by lowering the size of the downstream evaporator and the energy it consumes.
+To optimize your project economics, ensure that you maximize the performance of your RO system before considering evaporators or other thermal treatment systems.

 The Four Major Types of Industrial Evaporators